golang/vscode-go/docs/debugging.md

 }
 ```

+## Debugging in WSL

+If using WSL on Windows, you will need the WSL 2 Linux kernel.
+See [WSL 2 Installation](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) and note the Window 10 build version requirements.

 ## Remote Debugging

 To remote debug using VS Code, you must first run a headless Delve server on the target machine.
 The below examples assume